prasaning/Mineflayer-Bot/README.md

 # Mineflayer-Bot

-This code was made when minecraft botting was at it's peak.
+This code was made when minecraft botting was getting more popular again.
 The bot uses sessions to login to accounts and join whatever server you want.

 sessiongetter.py